mrisher/smtp-sts/reporting.md

 The report MAY be delivered by POST to HTTPS.
 When doing so, the report should use the media-type `application/tlsrpt` (see section (#iana-considerations), "IANA Considerations").
-If the reporting entity compresses the report, the conversion for the Content-Type should note
+If the reporting entity compresses the report, that should be noted in the Content-Type "conversions" field:
-that:

 Content-Type: application/tlsrpt; conversions=gzip
 Content-Type: application/tlsrpt; conversions=none